Louisiana Says Thousands Should Move From Vulnerable Coast, But Can't Pay Them

 Demographers say they see a retreat from parishes, or counties, all along Louisiana's coast.
 "And we found that the people who remain in the most vulnerable areas are disproportionately elderly and poor," says Allison Plyer with the New Orleans Data Center.

 After Hurricane Katrina, she says nearly 40 percent of the people in some places moved away and never came back.
-For those left behind, there are fewer resources, like grocery stores, schools, and post offices.
+For those left behind, there are fewer resources, like grocery stores, schools and post offices.
 "It's a very big problem for those folks," says Plyer.
 The next time a storm hits, she says, "they don't have the neighbors that can help them."

 On their own

-In 2013, President Obama ordered federal agencies to work together and prepare for climate-related impacts, including sea level rise.
-In 2016, the administration awarded $48 million dollars to help relocate the tiny coastal community of Isle de Jean Charles, La.
+In 2013, President Barack Obama ordered federal agencies to work together and prepare for climate-related impacts, including sea level rise.
+In 2016, the administration awarded $48 million to help relocate the tiny coastal community of Isle de Jean Charles, La.
 But there are no plans to fund future relocations, and President Trump has rescinded the order on preparing for climate change.

-FEMA does buy out homes, but only after a disaster.
+FEMA buys out homes, but only after a disaster.
 There's no strategy, or money, to help people prepare for a situation that is gradually getting worse.

 "I don't think the federal government's doing enough," says Rep. Graves.
 "We are going to spend [the money] now or we are going to spend it later.
 It's going to end up being much more expensive if we do the latter."